alessia-s/Digimon16s/readme.md

+*This code was developed as part of a project carried out during the course of Microbial Metagenomics (Molecular Biology master degree) at the University of Padova.
+The project was supervised by Prof. Stefano Campanaro and Dr. Arianna Basile.*

 ## Introduction
 The purpose of this program is to check for the presence of a 16s gene in bacterial/archaeal genomes, ideally Metagenome-Assembled Genomes.
 It does so in two steps:
 1. search for the 16s gene in the genomes by automating an nhmmer search